IrisSec/irissec.github.io/_posts/2021-02-08-diceisyou.md

 ![app.data](/uploads/2021-02-08/dice-app.data.png)

-You can see how the table lines up with the sprite sheet and skips the purple arrows and x/check marks (`B_b`).
+You can see how the table lines up with the sprite sheet starting with the white hollow triangle.
+It skips the purple arrows and x/check marks (`B_b`).
 So it looks like each sprite gets a value represented with it by jumping to a certain place in the code and setting the value to return.
 Problem is, we don't want to have to do all of this manually, right?

 Enter closure compiler.
 It's not the best method, but it works here.
 What we can do is convert all of the jumps into variables, move it to above the array, and closure compiler can simplify it.